 Teachers of adolescents should encourage discussion of recent songs that are available on YouTube or Vimeo.
 Both sites have large libraries of popular English music videos, in which the lyrics have English subtitles.
 Lyrics.com and Smart Lyrics.com have a feature that makes it possible for students to hover over a word which causes the video to pause and a pop-up provides a definition in English of the word

 In-class discussion of movies, both new releases and the ‘classics’ can stimulate interest in this entertainment medium.
-Invite students to share video clips of exciting scenes which they found particularly exciting.
+Invite students to share video clips of exciting scenes that they found particularly interesting.

-Teachers could set aside 15-20 minutes per week to promote ‘reading for pleasure’.
-Three scenarios: 1) teachers read interesting passages from a novel which is particularly suitable for teenagers, 2) encourage students to do the same: read a few passages to classmates from a book they are now enjoying, and 3) construct a wall chart on which readers could post titles of books they enjoyed reading, and enough space for the inclusion of a few personal reasons why they found the book so enjoyable.
+- Construct a wall chart on which readers could post titles of books they enjoyed reading and enough space for the inclusion of a few personal reasons why they found the book so enjoyable.

-It’s okay for teenagers to choose EASY books in the early stages of becoming a reader – books from the many collections of ‘Graded Readers’.
+It’s okay for teenagers to choose EASY books in the early stages of becoming a reader)—such as books from the many collections of ‘Graded Readers’.
 And comic books are okay, too.
 Magazines are okay.
 Students should be reminded that they don’t have to finish books if they find the contents boring, for example.
 Yes, stories can become boring!
-Finally, teachers should find a way to celebrate those students who have read a whole book for the first time!
+Finally, we should always find a way to celebrate teens who have read a whole book for the first time!